andrewdalpino/DataLoader-PHP/README.md

 };
 ```

-Then to build your data loader, all you need to do is feed the batch function into the static build method of the DataLoader class.
+To build your data loader, feed the batch function into the static build method of the DataLoader class, and you're done.

 ```php
 $loader = BatchingDataLoader::build($batchFunction);